mike632t/x11-calc/README.md

 ### ROM Images

-No ROM images are included for the HP10C, HP11C, HP12C, HP15C, HP16C.
+No ROM images are included for the HP10C, HP11C, HP12C, HP15C, and HP16C.

-The '-r <filename>' command line option provides the ability to use the ROM contents held in an separate file as hexadecimal address:opcode pairs.
+The '-r <filename>' command line option provides the ability to use the ROM contents held in an separate file.

+For the HP10C, HP11C, HP12C, HP15C, and HP16C the ROM comprised of pairs of
+hexadecimal values as address:opcode.

+eg.
     0000:107
     0001:04e
     0002:270
     0003:238
     0004:2ee
     0005:13f

+Other models include the ROM as part of the program, but you can specify an alternate ROM comprising of pairs of octal values.

+eg.
+    00000:0255
+    00001:1420
+    00002:0451
+    00003:1456
+    00004:1746
+    00005:0472

 This allows you to use your own ROM images with any of the simulators.
 Even if they already have a ROM image included in the code.